s-over-4/Euphoria-Tweaks/README.md

 # Euphoria Tweaks
-### Some simple front--end tweaks to euphoria.io, specifically &xkcd
+### Some simple front-end tweaks to euphoria.io, specifically &xkcd

 To change the room the script applies to, change the @namespace and @include url's to match.